temporalinterference/temporalinterference.github.io/content/cards/The-Board/modal.md

 {{< /image-text >}}

 {{< image-text title="Henrich Kisker" src="henrich.png" pos="left" >}}
-Henrich Kisker (CFO) holds various positions as internal and external adviser on corporate, legal, and financial matters for a number of international companies.
-Since 2005, he has also been a member of the advisory board (“Bankrat”) of one of the largest Swiss banks, the Zürcher Kantonalbank, which has total assets of 167 billion Swiss francs.
-Until his retirement in 2018, he was the head of the tax and treasury functions of Senior PLC, an international manufacturing group listed on the London Stock Exchange.
+Henrich Kisker, born in 1955, Board Member, is engaged within the z43 Group companies (including SPEAG/ZMT/TISAG) since their inception as internal and external adviser for corporate, legal, and financial matters.
+Henrich received his MBA (Dipl.Kfm) in 1981 from Cologne University in 1981 and is a qualified Swiss public accountant (dipl.
+Wirtschaftsprüfer).
+Until 2017 Henrich headed the tax and treasury functions of Senior plc, an international manufacturing group quoted on the London Stock Exchange.
+Before he joined Senior in 1992, Henrich worked in the audit and business advisory divisions of Arthur Andersen in Germany and Switzerland.
+From 2016 until 2024 he was a member of the board of the Zürcher Kantonalbank.
 {{< /image-text >}}

 {{< image-text title="Alvaro Pascual-Leone" src="Alvaro-1500px.jpg" pos="left" >}}